Domain Adaptation in LiDAR Semantic Segmentation by Aligning Class Distributions: Results

 We apply the different domain adaptation methods of the three different set-ups without our data alignment steps.
 This comparison shows that good pre-processing of the data can obtain better results than just applying out-of-the-box methods for domain adaptation.
 It also shows that our complete pipeline outperforms these previous methods on LiDAR domain adaptation.
 Our results demonstrate that combining proper data processing with learning methods for domain adaptation gives an average of more than $\times2$ boost on the performance.

 Figure \ref{fig:visual-results} includes a few examples of the segmentation obtained with a baseline with no domain adaptation, using the MinEnt \cite{vu2019advent} approach only, with our approach using only the data pre-processing steps, and with our approach including all steps proposed.
 We can appreciate in figure \ref{fig:visual-results} how data processing helps on certain semantic classes, such as road, person, car, or vegetation, while MinEnt usually improves at different ones like building.
 This suggests the good complementary of both strategies, and indeed combining them provides the best results.
-Additional results can be seen in the supplementary video.
+More detail in additional video results can be seen at \url{https://youtu.be/EpkJ_UH1F-o}.